If you live in the Southeast (even as far north as North Carolina and north Georgia) and love your lawn, please scout for fall armyworms (FAW) daily.

 - Notice how you don't see them everywhere at once on your lawn.
 They march across from one side of the lawn to another because they hatch from eggs that were deposited adjacent to the lawn.
 If the FAW came with the sod, they would be everywhere at once eating sod.

-- Test for armyworms with a soap flush that brings them to the surface so you can see them.
-We've explained the flush test here: Soap Flush Test for Pests
+- Test for armyworms with a soap flush that brings them to the surface so you can see them and verify their presence.
+We explain the soap flush test here: Soap Flush Test for Pests

 FAW damage across a Tall Fescue lawn, a favorite of fall armyworms.